The following scams are all Internet-based.

 1. Phishing Scams And Seniors

 Most phishing scams involve the use of instant messaging and email spoofing.
-Phishers will disguise themselves as IT administrators, online payment processors, banks, auction sites, social media platforms, and any other source a victim could believe.
-They also are adept at creating fake websites that look exactly like the real thing.
+Phishers also are adept at creating fake websites that look exactly like the real thing.

-A great example of this is the Wells Fargo phishing scams that have circulated more than once in recent years and lured thousands of unsuspecting people to take the bait and give up their sensitive information.
+A great example of this is the Wells Fargo phishing scams that have circulated several times in recent years and lured thousands of unsuspecting people to take the bait and give up their sensitive information.

-The email told people they had been locked out of their Wells Fargo account, therefore they should click the link provided in the email immediately, in order to verify their account.
-If they didn’t, the email warned they would permanently lose access to the account.
-You can bet that many people jumped on that and clicked the link not knowing they were being scammed.
+The email tells people they have been locked out of their Wells Fargo account, therefore they should click the link provided in the email immediately, in order to verify their account.

-To protect your senior, advise them to never click on an email link.
-Instead, call the company that supposedly sent the email (Wells Fargo, in this case) using a legitimate phone number that you have found on their official website (often, companies will designate their actual accounts as “official” in search results)>
+Never click on an email link!
+Instead, call the company that supposedly sent the email (Wells Fargo, in this case) using a legitimate phone number that you have found on their OFFICIAL website (often, companies will designate their actual accounts as “official” in search results).

-You can spot a phishing email by looking for several things:
+You can often spot a phishing email by looking for several things:

 - The email salutation reads, “Dear Customer” or “Dear Sir or Madam”, instead of, “Dear (your name)”.

-- There is an urgent call to action – something along the lines of, “if you do not do this within 24 hours…” or “you must verify your account immediately in order to avoid it being closed permanently…” The scammers want to instill panic in you or your senior loved one, so that you will react before you have time to think things through.
+- There is an urgent call to action – something along the lines of, “if you do not do this within 24 hours…” or “you must verify your account immediately in order to avoid it being closed permanently…” The scammers want to instill panic, so that you will react before you have time to think things through.